-Five fund accounts have been established through the SigEp Educational Foundation to ensure sustainable operational excellence of the VA Kappa Chapter.
+Four fund accounts have been established through the SigEp Educational Foundation to ensure sustainable operational excellence of the Virginia Kappa Chapter at Virginia Tech.
 The purpose of these funds is to provide scholarships and financial support for operational programming for undergraduate members in leadership, personal development, and the chapter's SigEp Learning Community.

 Alumni donations to the SigEp Education Foundation accounts are 100% tax deductible.
 A description of each fund is given below.
-Please click on this link below to donate to any of the funds.
-Thank you.
+Please click on this link below to donate to any of the funds - thank you for your generosity!

 The specific purposes of this fund are to provide financial support of the "educational operations" of the chapter's accredited SigEp Learning Community ("SLC") in, but not limited to, the following ways:

-- Stipend for a Graduate Scholar (Resident Scholar if housed) who is a graduate student at Virginia Tech
+- Stipend or honorarium for a Graduate Scholar (Resident Scholar, if housed) who is a graduate student at Virginia Tech

 - VA Kappa Need-Basis Financial Aid Scholarship for chapter members residing in the chapter facility for an academic year